Eternalune Translations

 “It’s such fine weather for a walk.”

 “…Ah, yes, indeed.
 The sun is warm, and the lilacs are in season.
-Perfect weather, Young Lady.”
+Perfect weather, miss.”

 When Hamilton replied in a bright tone, Blair turned her gaze from the window to him, speaking with a bit more strength in her voice.